johiruddinsultan/quantum-installer/README.md

 If you prefer a different operating system that's not listed here, see [`distributions/README.md`](https://github.com/johiruddinsultan/quantum-installer/blob/master/distributions/README.md) to find out how to add it.
-Or open an [issue](https://github.com/johiruddinsultan/quantum-installer/issues/new) if you'd rather not do that yourself.